STS Honorary Medal

-The STS/CCS Honorary Medal was established in 2010 by the Signal Transduction Society in association with the BMC Journal “Cell Communication and Signaling” (CCS) to acknowledge outstanding individuals for their ground-breaking contributions in deciphering signaling pathways in normal and diseased cells.
+The STS Honorary Medal was established in 2010 by the Signal Transduction Society in association with the BMC Journal “Cell Communication and Signaling” (CCS) to acknowledge outstanding individuals for their ground-breaking contributions in deciphering signaling pathways in normal and diseased cells.
+Since 2017 the medal is awarded exclusively by the Signal Transduction Society as the STS Honorary Medal.
 Areas of awarded research reflect the STS motto “Signal Transduction - Receptors, Mediators and Genes”.
-Excellent candidates have been nominated by STS members, and the award committee, composed of STS council and advisory board as well as CCS members, has unanimously selected the laureates.
+Excellent candidates have been nominated by STS members, and the award committee, composed of STS council and advisory board, has unanimously selected the laureates.

 Each year the Medal is presented at a Medal Ceremony, which takes place in the course of the annual meetings of the Signal Transduction Society.
 As a special highlight of the ceremony the honorable awardees deliver their Medal Lectures, in which they share personal views of the history of their outstanding discoveries in signal transduction research as well as their visions for the future.

-Recipients of the STS/CCS Honorary Medal are so far:
+Recipients of the STS Honorary Medal are so far:

 Anthony J. Pawson